 XYplorer file manager windows

-XYplorer is a premium alternative to the default Windows Explorer, and it is probably the very best.
+XYplorer is a premium alternative to the default Windows Explorer, and probably the best.
 It comes from a time when portable software was a thing gaining traction.
 Yes, XYplorer is portable which means you don’t have to worry about it not being there on other computers.
-You can simply place it on your flash drive and carry it around.
-Apart from the loads and loads of features that you’ll probably take a week to discover, there are some obvious, very useful ones.
+You can place it on your flash drive and carry it around.
+Apart from loads of features that probably take a week to discover, there are some obvious useful ones.

 I love the dual-pane design and it also includes tabs for both these panes.
 It is the best file explorer I have ever used regardless of the OS.
 I haven’t used something as good even on Linux.
 Some of its advanced features are supported for custom scripts customizable fonts and colors, and secondary sorting.
 There’s a free 30-day trial available before you decide you’re ready to pay.